Sertraline is the first-line option in people with coronary heart disease. Alternatives include fluoxetine, paroxetine and mirtazapine.

 Preferred antidepressants

-These options are preferred by a range of mental health resources including Bazire’s Psychotropic Drug Directory, Maudsley Prescribing Guidelines in Psychiatry and published papers.
-Preferred antidepressants have data to demonstrate safe use in people with CHD and have minimal or no effects on the cardiovascular system.
+Preferred antidepressants have data to demonstrate safer use in people with CHD and have minimal or no effects on the cardiovascular system.

-The recommendations on choices assume use of antidepressants at standard doses.
+The recommendations assume antidepressants are used at standard doses.

 Less preferred antidepressants

-You should always explore first whether preferred antidepressants can be used; however, there may be a good reason why they can’t.
+You should always explore first whether a preferred antidepressant can be used; however, there may be a good reason why they cannot.

-The options below are less preferred by a range of mental health resources including Bazire’s Psychotropic Drug Directory, Maudsley Prescribing Guidelines in Psychiatry, published papers and manufacturer’s recommendations.
-There are fewer data to demonstrate safe use in people with CHD and/or they have demonstrated effects on the cardiovascular system.
+There is less data to demonstrate safe use in people with CHD or they have demonstrated effects on the cardiovascular system.

 Citalopram and escitalopram

-If citalopram and escitalopram are the only feasible antidepressant options:
+If citalopram and escitalopram are the only feasible antidepressant options, then additional monitoring will be required and maximum daily dosing schedules advised.

 Tricyclic antidepressants (TCAs)